What does it take for someone to go from a lottery millionaire to a bank robber?

 All of this time, Jim was keeping these activities a secret.
 His second wife said she didn’t suspect anything about his illegal activities.

 In October 2017, Jim was arrested in front of his friend’s garage.
 He was gunned down and handcuffed at gunpoint by 15 agents.
 His wife was also taken into custody and both of them got interrogated.

 Even when she saw bank footage of the robbery, Jim’s wife still couldn’t believe he was capable of doing it.

 Jim Hayes confessed his crime immediately.
 All he asked for was a cigarette to smoke during the interrogation.

-In a recent interview, Jim said that this was the new turning point in his life.
+In a recent interview, Jim said that this was a new turning point in his life.
 He actually claimed that prison was good for him.
 It had apparently saved his life.
 At the time of the interview, Jim was celebrating eight months of sobriety.

 If you believe that the lottery curse isn’t a real thing, you should think again.
-Jim Hayes is the living, breathing proof.
+Jim Hayes is living, breathing-proof.
 Jim is set to get out of prison in February 2020.
 He already has plans for the time of his release.
 He wants to publish a memoir and he has already chosen a working title – Lottery to Robbery.
 Jim is also looking forward to rebuilding the relationships he lost with friends and family while he was too busy spending on luxuries that didn’t bring him happiness.